List of Indian pickles: Raw mango and chickpea pickle

-Raw mango and chickpea pickle is a very popular pickle in India.
-It is prepared by marinating grated raw mango with salt and turmeric powder for one day and mixing it with soaked chickpea and other ingredients, then letting it sit for four days.
+Raw mango and chickpea pickle is prepared by marinating grated raw green mango with salt and turmeric powder for one day and mixing it with soaked chickpea and other ingredients, then letting it sit for four days.

 Red chili pickle

-Red chili pickle is a very popular pickle in India, which many households prepare in the home.
-It is prepared by slitting red chillies length-wise, stuffing them with fenugreek powder, and placing them in a closed porcelain jar for one month.
+Red chili pickle is prepared by slitting red chillies length-wise, stuffing them with fenugreek powder, and placing them in a closed porcelain jar for one month.

 Sweet mango pickle

-Sweet mango pickle is a very popular pickle in India.
-It is prepared by cutting mangoes into pieces and adding sugar syrup over them, along with other ingredients, then keeping them sealed in a jar under the sun until the mangoes become soft.
+Sweet mango pickle is prepared by cutting mangoes into pieces and adding sugar syrup over them, along with other ingredients, then keeping them sealed in a jar under the sun until the mangoes become soft.

 Sweet sour lemon pickle

-Sweet sour lemon pickle is a very popular sweet and sour pickle in India.
+Sweet sour lemon pickle is a sweet and sour pickle.
 It is prepared by cutting lemons into halves and sprinkling salt and pouring sugar syrup over them and marinating for one week.

 Tomato pickle

-Tomato pickle is a very popular spicy pickle in India.
+Tomato pickle is a spicy pickle.
 It is prepared by cooking ripe tomatoes and adding spices along with mustard powder.

-Coconut pickle
+Coconut chutney

 Coconut pickle is commonly served along with south Indian breakfasts.
 Unlike other pickles, it is perishable.
 It is made of grated raw coconut and has a much shorter preparation time than most Indian pickles.